Step 1 – Self-Assessment

 A mentor is someone with more experience and knowledge than you.
 They will help you reflect on your experience as you develop your application for professional registration.
 We encourage you to identify your own mentor if possible, but a list of mentors is available if required once you have enrolled on the programme.

 Agree with your mentor how you will work together, share your latest CV and completed self-assessment and identify key milestones.
 You may also reach out to colleagues, professionals and networks for additional guidance and support.

 The next step is to enrol on the programme via https://archivesandrecords.smapply.io.

 After setting up your profile, complete the enrolment form and pay the enrolment fee.
 You can now get started on your application by following the Foundation, Registered or Fellowship qualification options.

 You will need to invite your mentor to collaborate on your application.
 This is explained in the programme website guide.
 Your mentor will then have access your application.

 The programme guide explains the different qualification criteria for each level of registration.
 Up to 10 years’ relevant work experience can be included in your application.
 Your application should evidence how you meet the assessment criteria.
 You’ll also need a reference from your mentor if applying for Foundation or Registered Membership

 Step 5 – Completing Assessment and Qualification

-Step 6 – Maintaining your membership and qualification level
+Step 6 – Maintaining your professional registration

+More information is available from the professional registration programme guide.
 Look out for our next blog which will include top tips on finding a mentor.